LSSTDESC/surveycodex/CONTRIBUTING.md

     `git checkout -b <feat-branch>`.
 3. Commit your code into `<feat-branch>` (sometimes the commit will be rejected because of the `pre-commit` checks, just add the files a second time).
 4. Make sure to integrate the latest changes by regularly incorporating the latest work of the main branch into yours: `git rebase origin/main` and solve the conflicts, if any.
-5. Push your feature branch and create a pull-request.
+5. Push your feature branch to your fork
+    ```sh
+    git push -u fork <feat-branch>
+    ```
+6. Create the pull-request and iterate from 3. until it is merged.